Historical forced adoptions

 The historic attitudes that underpinned these practices are not an excuse for the unjust removal of children from mothers, fathers and their families.

-It is important that people impacted by historic forced adoption are heard and supported, and that current and future policies and practices consider what has been learned to ensure harmful practices are not repeated.
+It is important that people impacted by historic forced adoption are heard and supported, and that current and future policies and practices consider what has been learned to ensure harmful practices are never repeated.

 Government apologies